Guillaume Guillon-Lethière: Students

 As a head of a studio, a director, and a professor, Lethière dedicated a lot of his time to mentoring the future generation.
-His numerous well-known students included Horace Lecoq de Boisbaudran, Jean-Louis Gintrac, François Bouchot, Louis Boulanger, Jean-Auguste-Dominique Ingres, Eugène Devéria, Louis Joseph César Ducornet, Isidore Pils, Théodore Rousseau, Kanuty Rusiecki, Octave Tassaert, and his stepdaughter, Eugénie.
+His students included Horace Lecoq de Boisbaudran, Jean-Louis Gintrac, François Bouchot, Louis Boulanger, Jean-Auguste-Dominique Ingres, Eugène Devéria, Louis Joseph César Ducornet, Isidore Pils, Théodore Rousseau, Kanuty Rusiecki, Octave Tassaert, and his stepdaughter, Eugénie.

 Many of his students were successful, frequently winning the highly renowned Grand Prix de Rome for historical and historical landscape painting.
 Lethière was specially known for giving opportunities to young women, many of whom had family connections to the Caribbean.
 His pupils include genre painter and portraitist Hortense Haudebourt-Lescot (1784–1845), who painted The Wedding Trip (1825, Clark Art Institute) – a painting that reflects her time in Italy.

 Death

 In 1830, there was an uprising that led to the deposition of King Charles X, and the ascent of his cousin Louis Philippe.
 Lethière was commissioned to depict this event, more commonly known as the July Revolution, on a large-scale painting.
 However, he shortly passed away the following year and the canvas was left unfinished in his studio.
 Though Lethière has been overshadowed by his many peers in France, he is remembered and revered by those in Guadeloupe.